grafana/explore-logs/docs/sources/access/_index.md

 ## Installation

+If you are not using Grafana Cloud, you can install Explore Logs in your Grafana environment.

 ### Install via Plugins catalog

 For Enterprise and OSS Grafana users, you can install Explore Logs via the [Grafana Plugins catalog](https://grafana-dev.com/grafana/plugins/grafana-lokiexplore-app/).

 1. Open [https://grafana-dev.com/grafana/plugins/grafana-lokiexplore-app/](https://grafana-dev.com/grafana/plugins/grafana-lokiexplore-app/) in a web browser
-1. Open the **Installation** tab
+1. Open the **Installation** tab.
-1. Follow the instructions to install the app
+1. Follow the instructions to install the app.

 ### Install in Loki